Prebuilt workspaces

 3. If dependencies change (e.g., an AMI update) without a template version change:

-• You may delete the existing prebuilt workspaces manually.
+• You can delete the existing prebuilt workspaces manually.

 • Coder will automatically create new prebuilt workspaces with the updated dependencies.